BASTUA Bath sheet, blue/orange,

 Wonderfully big and soft to wrap around you and offers a spa-like feeling every time.

-The decorative pattern is visible on both sides, with inverted colors, since the bath sheet is jacquard-woven.
+The decorative pattern is visible on both sides, with inverted colours, since the bath sheet is jacquard-woven.

 The cotton/lyocell blend gives you a strong, silky-smooth material.
-Both fibers are soft, breathable and absorbent.
+Both fibres are soft, breathable and absorbent.
 Lyocell, made from wood pulp, is especially good at absorbing moisture from your skin.

 Marimekko/IKEA of Sweden